-In the pursuit of a good error resilient method tailored specifically for the SUIT complex framework (involving transmission over WiMAX and DVB and additionally last mile connection over WLAN) a number of three MD methods are proposed.
-Each of the methods has its specific characteristics that can be quantified in algorithm complexity, flexibility and ability to provide fast encoding/decoding capabilities.
+The design of error resilient methods tailored specifically to the SUIT complex framework (involving transmission over WiMax and DVB and additionally last mile connection over WLAN), a number of three MD approaches have been proposed.
+Each of the approaches has its specific characteristics that can be quantified in algorithm complexity, flexibility and ability to provide fast encoding/decoding capabilities.

-The three proposed MD method are:
+The three proposed MDC approaches are: